linode/docs/docs/guides/development/python/get-started-with-bokeh-and-python-data-visualizations/index.md

 Bokeh gives access to a considerable number of widgets that you can add to the plot, as described in the [Bokeh user guide](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/widgets.html).

-### Outputting your Graph to a Jupyter Notebook
+### Output your Graph to a Jupyter Notebook

-You aren't restricted to web pages to display your Bokeh generated visualizations.
+You aren't restricted to web pages to display your Bokeh-generated visualizations.
 Bokeh also makes it possible to output to a Jupyter notebook using the `output_notebook()` function.
 You can also output to a file using the `output_file()` function.

-Bokeh's built-in support of different output methods, means the majority of your code can remain the same.
+Bokeh's built-in support of different output methods means the majority of your code can remain the same.
 The code below outputs a bar graph to a Jupyter notebook.

 1. Create a new file named `main.py` and insert the following code: